The ‘Art’ of Storytelling on a Walking Boston Private Tour

 New artwork transports you back in time and enhances your tour experience

 Private tour guide Ben Edwards, who already shares maps, photos, rare documents and historic newspapers on his route, was looking for an additional way to support his storytelling and bring historic Boston to life.
 The skills of artist Cortney Skinner instantly came to mind.
-Their recent collaborations included new illustrations for the second edition of Ben’s children’s book One April in Boston and the Midnight Ride Artwork Project.
+Their recent collaborations include new illustrations for the second edition of Ben’s children’s book One April in Boston and the Midnight Ride Artwork Project.

 To mark the 20th anniversary of One April in Boston in 2020, Walking Boston and Spyglass Books, LLC have commissioned Cortney Skinner to produce a series of original, historically accurate paintings that bring the Colonial Boston Ben’s ancestors knew to life.
 During the tour, participants will be able to view much of the art while standing in the corresponding present-day locations, and after the tour they’ll receive access to all of the paintings and supporting research online.
 The first painting in the series “Back Street, Boston April 1775” appears below where it is discussed in detail.